 Students are expected to attend all classes and mentor meetings.
-Teaching faculty sets policy for their classes.
-Students who do not comply with the attendance policy may be subject to a grade of "Fail" or disciplinary action based on consultation with the teaching faculty and the MFA Committee with advice from the Director of the MFA program.
+Teaching faculty set policy for their classes.
+Students who do not comply with the attendance policy may be subject to a grade of "Fail" or disciplinary action based on consultation with the teaching faculty and the MFA Committee with advice from the MFA Program Director.